White Papers

 Automotive: Reducing Component Weight

 Government restrictions like CAFE standards are driving automakers to develop increasingly fuel-efficient vehicles.
 One way to do that is through reducing the weight of components in cars and trucks.
-This white paper looks at lighter materials, like magnesium and aluminum, as well as plastic alternatives that can lessen the load.
+This white paper looks at lightweight materials, like magnesium and aluminum, as well as plastic alternatives that can lessen the load.
 We also discuss different design considerations to help reduce part weight and the rapid manufacturing processes to get there fast.

 Medical and Health Care: Accelerating Speed to Market